w3c/wai-curricula/intro.md

 ##### Suggested activities

-* Promote discussion among students about the different types of disabilities and common barriers that they have been learning about.
-* Promote that they relate each of the disabilities with the barrier that they think affects that disability most.
+Engage students in a conversation about the different types of disabilities and common barriers that they have been learning about.
+Promote that they relate each of the disabilities with the barrier that they think affects that disability most.

 ##### Suggested homework

-* Ask students to write some lines about the most common types of disabilities: auditory, cognitive and learning, physical, speech, and visual, emphasizing the fact that they can use the web just as everybody else.
+Ask students to write some lines about the most common types of disabilities: auditory, cognitive and learning, physical, speech, and visual, emphasizing the fact that they can use the web just as everybody else.

 ##### Suggested  teaching materials